mobluse/coderdojo-raspbian-sv/README.md

 One way is to install Raspbian using an image, see [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/).

-Another way is to use NOOBS.
+Another way is to use [NOOBS](https://www.raspberrypi.org/learning/noobs-install/worksheet/).
 First you unpack NOOBS on an SD-card.
 You can use Windows or Mac OS X for this, but below is shown for Raspbian Linux.

 Skip to next heading if you have a new, blank SD-card.

 Use this to list partitions:

     sudo fdisk -l

 Use Parted or FDisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 (LBA) partition, see [this guide](http://qdosmsq.dunbar-it.co.uk/blog/2013/06/noobs-for-raspberry-pi/) or check this example:

-    $ umount /dev/sda1 # Change sda1 to the device you will use.
+    $ umount /dev/sdx1 # Change sdx1 to the device you will use.
-    $ sudo fdisk /dev/sda
+    $ sudo fdisk /dev/sdx

     Command (m for help): d
     Partition number (1-6): 1

     Command (m for help): d
     Partition number (1-6): 2

     Command (m for help): d
     Selected partition 3

     Command (m for help): d
     No partition is defined yet!

     Command (m for help): p

-    Disk /dev/sda: 15.9 GB, 15931539456 bytes
+    Disk /dev/sdx: 15.9 GB, 15931539456 bytes
     4 heads, 16 sectors/track, 486192 cylinders, total 31116288 sectors
     Units = sectors of 1 * 512 = 512 bytes
     Sector size (logical/physical): 512 bytes / 512 bytes
     I/O size (minimum/optimal): 512 bytes / 512 bytes
     Disk identifier: 0x000825fe

        Device Boot      Start         End      Blocks   Id  System

     Command (m for help): n
     Partition type:
        p   primary (0 primary, 0 extended, 4 free)
        e   extended
     Select (default p): p